 Bundesliga

-Dominik Szoboszlai is friends with Erling Haaland as the pair reunite in England and is a hero in his native Hungary - but what else is there to know about the former RB Leipzig playmaker as he joins Liverpool? bundesliga.com fills in the gaps...
+Dominik Szoboszlai made waves in the Bundesliga before becoming Hungary's captain and a Liverpool megastar, but what else is there to know about the former RB Leipzig powerhouse? bundesliga.com fills in the gaps...

 1) Football in the family